What we'll cover:

 Even with no reliability issues, getting your name tied to the deed implies that you will not be getting another mortgage unless you have ample income to qualify for another house mortgage.
 As such, you might end up in big trouble.
 Therefore, the option of selling your house to a real estate investor still stands strong.

 Negotiate A Buyout

 The term “buyout” stands for the condition in which one or the other spouse makes a release of his or her interest in the given house in exchange for some good amount of cash.

 The negotiation could also be in the form of a promise of some cash in future.
 It is quite common for one partner to be more emotionally attached to the house than the significant other.
 Similarly, the particular house could mean more to the partner who will be serving as the primary caregiver to the children and would thus, want to stay in the given home.

 While considering a buyout, there are several factors that you need to take into account.

 It is considered a wise move to not finalize over your divorce unless the property issues are settled properly.
 You must be prepared to receive court orders towards making your ex remove your name from the mortgage in case of refinancing or selling to a real estate investor.

 Selling to a real estate investor might help you deal with your divorce easily, leaving you in a better condition to balance your financials and arrangement.
-Find out more about how a real estate investor can help in a cash-value situation on our homepage (https://sellmyhouseeasyfast.com), and we can help you liquidate your home to make that asset more easily handled in a divorce setting, or otherwise sell your house fast in Houston.
+Find out more about how a real estate investor can help in a cash-value situation on our homepage (https://sellmyhouseeasyfast.com), and we can help you liquidate your home to make that asset more easily handled in a divorce setting.